Charl-AI/bmon/README.md

 # bmon -- The Bottleneck Monito{rs}

-bmon is a CLI tool for monitoring important system metrics in GPU-accelerated training and diagnosing potential bottlenecks.
+bmon is a CLI tool for monitoring system metrics and diagnosing potential bottlenecks in GPU-accelerated training.

 bmon has 5 features, which can be turned on/off mostly independently:
   - Display key GPU metrics (utilization, memory usage, temperature, power etc.)